mahsaabeedi/Deep-Demand-Forecasting-with-Amazon-SageMaker/README.md

-# Product Demand Forecast Using DeepAR as Endpoint deployed with API Gateway and AWS Lambda in SageMaker
+# Predicting product demand using the DeepAR algorithm deployed as an endpoint through API Gateway and AWS Lambda within the SageMaker environment.

 ## Project Highlights

-* predicted monthly volume demand(hectoliters) for 350 Agency-SKU combination beer products simultaneously based on not only their own historical data but also other impactful features such as price and promotions using DeepAR in SageMaker AWS
+* Simultaneously forecasted the monthly volume demand (hectoliters) for 350 Agency-SKU combination beer products by leveraging DeepAR in SageMaker on AWS.
+This involved utilizing not only the historical data of the products but also incorporating influential factors such as price and promotions.
-* trained and fine-tuned the DeepAR models using auto-tuning job, a built-in function in Sagemaker, and obtained test error(RMSE)=760
+* Employed the auto-tuning job feature in SageMaker to train and fine-tune the DeepAR models, achieving a test error (RMSE) of 760.
-* deployed the model as an endpoint and invoked it using API Gateway and AWS Lambda to make predictions on https://wol03vnof2.execute-api.us-east-2.amazonaws.com/beta (deleted to stop billing)
+* Deployed the tuned model as an endpoint, enabling predictions through API Gateway and AWS Lambda.
+The predictions were made accessible via the endpoint: https://wol03vnof2.execute-api.us-east-2.amazonaws.com/beta (now deleted to avoid ongoing charges).
-* Forecasted with a cold start: making predictions for unseen Agency-SKU combinations
+* Conducted forecasting with a cold start, generating predictions for previously unseen Agency-SKU combinations.

 ## Project Object

-The company has a large portfolio of beer products distributed to retailers through agencies.
-There are thousands of unique agency-SKU/product combinations.
-In order to plan its production and distribution as well as help agencies with their planning, it is important for the company to have an accurate estimate of monthly demand at SKU level for each agency.
+The company, with an extensive array of beer products distributed through agencies to retailers, manages a vast number of unique agency-SKU/product combinations.
+Ensuring accurate monthly demand estimates at the SKU level for each agency is crucial for effective production and distribution planning, as well as aiding agencies in their own planning processes.

-Our purpose is to achieve the following using DeepAR algorithm:
+Our objective is to achieve the following using the DeepAR algorithm:

-* taking advantage of DeepAR's RNN framework.
-To predict product demand that's not only trained on their own historical data, but also trained on historical data of other variables(e.g., on-sale price and promotion price) that have impact on product demand.
+* Capitalizing on DeepAR's RNN framework, we aim to predict product demand by training the model not only on individual product historical data but also on the historical data of other variables (e.g., on-sale price and promotion price) that influence product demand.

-* predicting the monthly demand volume(hectoliters) for each Agency-SKU combination (350 Agency-SKU combinations in total) for year 2018 based on data from 2013-2017.
+* Forecasting the monthly demand volume (hectoliters) for each of the 350 Agency-SKU combinations throughout the year 2018, drawing insights from data spanning 2013-2017.

-* handling cold start problems, which is to forecast volume demand for new Agency-SKU combinations that we don't have any data on.
+* Addressing cold start challenges by developing forecasts for the volume demand of new Agency-SKU combinations, where historical data is unavailable.

 ## Code and References